Stephen H Norton enjoyed this year's Mark Steyn Christmas Show:

 HE: No cabs to be had out there . . .

-The song is 70 years old this year.
+The song dates from ...well, a lost world.
 Frank Loesser wrote it in 1944 not for a show or a film but for a housewarming party.
 So that night in their new flat in the Navarro Hotel in New York he and his wife Lynn wowed a showbiz crowd with the first performance:

 SHE: I really can't stay...